 Our third-most-advanced novel version of a proven drug product, MepiGel (REL-1021), is a proprietary topical dosage form of the local anesthetic mepivacaine for the treatment of painful peripheral neuropathies, such as painful diabetic neuropathy, postherpetic neuralgia and painful HIV-associated neuropathy.
 Mepivacaine is an anesthetic (numbing medicine) that blocks the nerve impulses that send pain signals to the brain.
 It is chemically related to bupivacaine but pharmacologically related to lidocaine.
 Mepivacaine is currently indicated for infiltration, nerve block and epidural anesthesia.
 Relmada has received two FDA Orphan Drug Designations for mepivacaine, one each for "the treatment of painful HIV-associated neuropathy" and for "the management of postherpetic neuralgia," or PHN.
 We have selected the formulations to be advanced into clinical studies for MepiGel after the evaluation of results from in vitro and ex vivo studies comparing various topical prototypes of mepivacaine that were conducted by MedPharm Ltd, a specialist formulation development company recognized internationally for its expertise in topical and transdermal products.
 Relmada is planning single and multiple dose Phase I studies in healthy subjects with the selected MepiGel formulations.
-A toxicology study has been successfully completed in support of a Phase I and Phase II clinical studies.
-The data from these studies will inform the design of a subsequent Phase 2 proof of concept study in patients suffering from neuropathic pain.
+Multiple toxicology studies were successfully conducted and completed in 2015 in support of Phase I and Phase II clinical studies.
+The data from the Phase 1 studies will inform the design of a subsequent Phase 2 proof of concept study in patients suffering from neuropathic pain.